 Rent to own: Three words in the English language that would seem harmless enough… right?
 Understandably, you hear the phrase "rent to own" and imagine yourself financially tapped out, and in a dimly lit store with dingy carpet, signing an agreement to shell out $8 a week, until you’ve finally paid $2,300 to buy a sofa a retails for $700!

-“Rent To Own” is nothing like that when it comes to buying a house.
+“Rent To Own” is nothing like that when it comes to selling a house.

 How It Ideally Works

 You don’t rent-to-sell your house to become rich.
 You do it to avoid becoming poor.
-If you’re relocating for work, scaling up to a better house, or moving to adapt to some other life change and the market is preventing you from selling your home, then it’s something to consider.
-Unless you enjoy the prospect of paying two mortgages every month indefinitely, this is one way of minimizing the financial damage.
+If you’re relocating for work, scaling up to a better house, or moving to adapt to some other life change and the market is preventing you from selling your house, then it’s something to consider.
+Unless you enjoy the prospect of paying two mortgages every month indefinitely, or being stuck… Maybe with little to no equity which would force you to bring cash to the table if selling with an agent…So, this is one way of minimizing the financial damage.

-1. After securing the go-ahead and before moving in, your potential buyer will give you a healthy, nonrefundable deposit to go toward the down payment of the house -- typically, 3 to 7 percent of the purchase price.
+1. After securing the go-ahead and before moving in, your potential buyer will provide a healthy, nonrefundable deposit to go toward the down payment of the house -- typically, 1 to 3 percent of the purchase price.

-2. The buyer rents your house for a period of time -- usually 2-3 years -- and during that period; they pay you an above average monthly rent.
-A portion of their rent also goes toward the eventual down payment of your house.
+2. The buyer rents your house for a period of time -- usually two-three years -- and during that period; they pay an above average monthly rent.
+A portion of the rent also goes toward the eventual down payment of your house.

-Long-term tenants with a big “financial” stake in the game.
-They would be responsible for taking care of the property, along with the nonrefundable option fee.
-This helps reduce a lot of their risk if the buyer thinks of walking.
+Long-term tenant with a big stake in the game.
+Responsible for taking care of the property, along with the nonrefundable option fee helps reduce a lot of their risk if the buyer thinks of walking.

-Higher sales price and rent for the home upfront.
-This works, even in a shaky market, because the tenant/buyer gets to start building equity from the get-go.
+Higher sales price and rent for the home upfront which insures it will sell due to no equity left.
+Even in a shaky market, because the tenant/buyer gets to start building equity from the get-go.

 Huge market of buyers all the time.
 There is never a shortage of people who want to purchase homes, but for whatever reason are unable to do so in a conventional manner.

 No realtor commissions.
-Landlord/seller can save the usual 5% to 6% commissions.
+Seller/ Landlord can save the usual 5% to 6% commissions.